danja/thiki/README.md

 More notes at https://workflowy.com/s/6sKSQw18Tj

-The Web version will be based on https://github.com/danja/seki
+The Web version will be based on https://github.com/danja/seki org.thoughtcatchers.thiki com.janwillemboer.ema

-Contains material (the basic Android app) derived from :
+Contains material (the core Android app) derived from :

 https://github.com/janwillemb/Ema-Personal-Wiki